-&lt;sup>153 Juliana v United States of America, 217 F.Supp.3d 1224, 1250 (D. Or.
-2016); Alec L v Jackson, 863 F.Supp.2d 11 (D.C.
-2012) (adopting displacement theory to dismiss ATL claim).
-Another related defense, beyond the scope of this chapter, is the "political question" defense, which limits courts from hearing issues that are fundamentally committed to the political branches of government.
+154 Juliana 2016 (n 24); Contra Alec L v Jackson, 863 F Supp (2d) 11 (DC Dist Ct 2012) (adopting displacement theory to dismiss ATL claim).
+Another related defense, beyond the scope of this chapter, is the 'political question' defense, which limits courts from hearing issues that are fundamentally committed to the political branches of government.

-The essential backdrop to any atmospheric NRD lawsuit is a regional plan setting forth a framework from which to organize drawdown projects.
-A plan brings the sky cleanup effort to a tangible level that courts will understand and provides a structure that courts can fund through atmospheric NRD awards.
-Scientists and professionals are positioned to design a plan that matches the sequestration capacity of a region with the resources, needs, and incentives of the local communities.
-It must clearly explain the Earth's carbon cycle, identify the "engines" of sky cleanup as land-based methods, and delineate the restoration potential of the particular sovereign(s) suing for NRDs.
+at a tangible level that courts will understand and provides a structure that courts can fund through atmospheric NRD awards.
+Scientists and professionals are positioned to design a plan that matches the sequestration capacity of a region with the resources, needs, and incentives of the local communities.155 It must clearly explain the Earth's carbon cycle, identify the "engines" of sky cleanup as land-based methods, and delineate the restoration potential of the particular sovereign(s) suing for NRDs.